tetujin/AWAREFramework-iOS/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Exmaple 1: Initialize sensors and save sensor data to the local database
 Just the following code, your application can collect sensor data in the background.
 The data is saved in a local-storage.
 ```objective-c
 /// Example1 (Objective-C): Accelerometer ///